Suriyakumarvijayanayagam/Emotion-Detection-using-Cnn/README.md

-﻿
+Emotion Classification using Convolutional Neural Networks (CNN)
-Emotion Classification using Convolutional Neural Networks (CNN):
+# Introduction
 This project aims to classify emotions in images using Convolutional Neural Networks (CNN).
 It takes images as input and predicts the corresponding emotion label.

-Dataset:
+# Dataset
 The dataset used for this project is the Emotion Dataset, which consists of a large collection of labeled images representing different emotions such as happiness, sadness, anger, etc. The dataset is divided into training, validation, and test sets.
 Please refer to the dataset documentation for more information on its structure and licensing.

-Dependencies:
+# Dependencies
 To run this project, you need the following dependencies:

 Python 3.6 or above